akshatjain-cyber/MEGHDOOT-AI--WEATHER-GPT-KARNAVATI-UNIVERSITY-COLLEGE-HACKATHON-SIH-2026-PSID-26068/README.md

-﻿# Meghdoot AI — Weather GPT & Rescue Command Platform this is URL :https://meghrescue-mb3dogk3.manus.space
+﻿# Meghdoot AI — Weather GPT & Rescue Command Platform this is URL :https://meghrescue-mb3dogk3.manus.space A local host URL of VS code with GIT OAUTH and DUE TO NO API KEYS THIS AI DOESN'T RENDER ACCURATE RESPONSE BUT IT WILL WORK COMPLETELY FOR WEATHER AND ALL AS API KEYS ARE NOT FOR FREE IF WE GET FUNDS WE CAN MAKE THIS AI ALSO RUN COMPLETELY YA IT IS URL:http://localhost:3000/

 > **Smart India Hackathon (SIH 2026)**
 > **Problem Statement ID:** 26068